 Types of lawnmower engines.

-Yes, they all cut your lawn but there are different kinds of engines that you will find on a lawnmower.
+They all cut your lawn but there are different kinds of engines that you will find on a lawnmower.

 - A four-stroke